Benzodiazepines (benzos, diazepam, valium)

-Benzodiazepines are a group of pharmaceutical drugs.
+Benzodiazepines are a group of depressant drugs.

-They are generally prescribed for anxiety or occasionally sleeping problems.
+They’re generally prescribed for anxiety or occasionally sleeping problems.

 Other benzodiazepines are not licensed or generally prescribed in the UK, such as alprazolam (Xanax) and etizolam, but are prescribed in other countries.

-Risks of using benzodiazepines
+Risks of benzodiazepine use

-Using benzodiazepines with alcohol and other depressants like heroin increases their effects and can increase toxicity.
+Mixing benzodiazepines with alcohol and other depressants like heroin increases their effects and can increase toxicity.

 They slow down the central nervous system, increasing the risk of overdose.

-There is a risk of both psychological and physical dependence with repeated use.
+There’s a risk of both psychological and physical dependence with repeated use.

 How to stop